iCliniq Logo

 After being diagnosed with megaureters, your doctor may opt for one of the following treatment options,

-In some cases, when megaureters do not resolve within the first year of life, the doctor might go for open surgery.
-Here, a well-experienced surgeon who can deal with neonates should be assigned as extra care is required.
+• In some cases, when megaureters do not resolve within the first year of life, the doctor might perform open surgery.
+Here, a well-experienced surgeon who can deal with neonates should be assigned, as extra care is required.
 During this surgery, the doctor removes the ureter, trims it, removes any blocks, and places it back into place.

-Minimally invasive methods can also be done by using balloon methods where a balloon is used to stretch the narrow part of the ureter.
+• Minimally invasive methods can also be used, such as balloon methods, where a balloon is used to stretch the narrow part of the ureter.
 This can also be done to remove blocks.

 Conclusion:

-There is no way to prevent the occurrence of megaureter.
-However, a proper diagnosis can be done during regular checkups during pregnancy and can be treated as soon as possible to avoid severe kidney problems.
+There is no way to prevent megaureter.
+However, a proper diagnosis can be made during regular checkups during pregnancy, and the condition can be treated as soon as possible to avoid severe kidney problems.
 In most cases, megaureters cure themselves before one year of age; therefore, regular visits to the urologist and frequent ultrasounds must be taken to keep the condition under control.

 The primary megaureter is also referred to as a congenital megaureter and occurs due to a blockage in the ureter itself.
 They are commonly diagnosed during prenatal investigations.
 They include: